Facebook has been around for a while, but chances are, you have no idea about the several hidden features buried within the social network.

-You can create groups within your list of friends, enabling you to filter between what everyone is talking about in your News Feed.
-For instance, you may want to see what everyone from you work is sharing or just your friends from home.
+You can create groups within your list of friends, enabling you to filter between what everyone is talking about in your News feed.
+For instance, you may want to see what everyone from work is sharing or just your friends from home.
 Facebook creates lists of friends by default based on common affiliation, but you can create them too.
-It's like individual News Feeds within Facebook for you to browse.
+It's like individual News feeds within Facebook for you to browse.

 Unsubscribe from notifications

 Commenting on a public post might result in an onslaught of notifications from other people commenting.
 You may not know that you can unsubscribe from activity on any post, however, which will stop you from getting a lot of stupid alerts.

 Add contributors to albums